FlineDev/HandySwift/README.md

 ## Showcase

-I extracted this library from these Indie apps (rate them with 5 stars to support me!):
+I extracted most of this library from these Indie apps (rate them with 5 stars to support me!):

 <table>
   <tr>